ROOTS.

 STABILITY - develop steadiness in leadership and sustain clarity, purpose, and energy over time.

-ROOTS is facilitated by Debra Griffith, Ed.D., an executive coach and higher education leader with more than two decades of experience working across 6–12 systems, community colleges, and universities.
+ROOTS is facilitated by Debra Griffith, Ed.D., an executive coach and senior leader who has spent her career working inside complex education systems across 6–12 schools, community colleges, and universities.

 Choosing the right leadership experience matters.